 ▪ 93% of shoppers focus on visual appearance when considering a purchase (Source: Review 42).

 Color psychology is how colors affect our human behavior.
 For example, how we make purchasing decisions based on color.

 Color plays a more significant role in our purchasing decisions than most think.
-But it is important to note that how each of us interprets colors will be dependent on our upbringing, location, values, gender, and a variety of other factors.
+But it is important to note that how we interpret colors will depend on our upbringing, location, values, gender, and various other factors.

 Colors are very important in marketing since they invoke feelings and emotions in your customers.

 By having the right colors for your marketing, you will be able to stand out from the crowd instead of blending into the ‘sea of same’ within your industry.
 By strategically using your brand colors, your target audience will trust your brand, which is one of the most essential parts of marketing.